xpmatteo/scopa-trainer-v2/memory-bank/activeContext.md

 5. ✅ Implement centralized legal moves functionality
 6. ✅ Refactor controller and model to use the legal moves system
 7. ✅ Separate AI into a pure function module
+8. ✅ Convert tests to use Jasmine test framework
+9. Add additional tests for other game components
-8. Implement local storage for game state persistence
+10. Implement local storage for game state persistence
-9. Develop multiple AI difficulty levels (now simplified with the new AI module)
+11. Develop multiple AI difficulty levels (now simplified with the new AI module)
-10. Add statistics tracking across games
+12. Add statistics tracking across games
-11. Implement accessibility improvements
+13. Implement accessibility improvements
-12. Optimize mobile experience
+14. Optimize mobile experience

 ## Open Questions
 - What additional AI improvements can be built on top of the pure function system?